 Hardware Configuration

-The NUC has been explained in more detail at my vSphere Homelab on 4th Gen NUC post.
+The NUC has been explained in more detail in my vSphere Homelab on 4th Gen NUC post.
 For my VMware Virtual SAN Mobile Lab I ordered 3 NUCs with the following configuration:

 No VMware Support

-VMware does only support enterprise hardware.
+VMware only supports enterprise hardware.
 Intel NUC is not on their HCL so you won't get support in case of failures.
 Do not put sensitive data to your NUC Virtual SAN without backup and do not run productive systems on it.

 ESXi Installation

-Installation with the images provided by VMware fails with an "No Network Adapters" error messsage.
+Installation with the images provided by VMware fails with a "No Network Adapters" error message.
 Due to the missing drivers you have to create a Customized ESXi Image.

 VMware Virtual SAN Configuration

 That's all.
 Virtual SAN will now be configured automatically.
-After a few minutes you have your 3 TB vsanDatastore:
+After a few minutes, you have your 3 TB vsanDatastore:vsan-on-nuc-datastorevsan-nuc-disk-groups

 Performance